Best Buy's Cyber Monday Sales Will Make The Most Of Your Holiday Shopping

 The Best Buy website is teasing that their Cyber Monday deals will be effective on both Sunday, November 25, as well as Monday, November 26.
 Those with an account with the site can get an early sneak peek at the upcoming deals, and they note that some of the planned deals will be available all week long.

 Computers, appliances, televisions, smart home devices, and tablets will all be priced competitively and the retailer will likely rake in monster sales this season.
 Will Best Buy’s Cyber Monday deals for the 2018 shopping season be enticing enough to lure customers away from other retailers?
-More information about the slated deals will come out soon and shoppers can’t wait to get started.
+More information about the slated deals will be divulged as the clock ticks down.